Kong/kong/UPGRADE.md

 methods](https://konghq.com/get-started/#install) and proceed to install it, overriding your previous installation.

-If you are planning to make modifications to your configuration, this is a good time to do so.
+If you are planning to make modifications to your configuration, just go for it, this is the best time to make it.

 Then, run migration to upgrade your database schema: